 The actual amount of estate tax your estate will pay is based on your "taxable estate" as adjusted for previous taxable gifts and gift and estate tax credits.
 Under current law, every person who is a U.S. citizen or a permanent resident may gift or pass by inheritance to others up to a certain amount of property without paying any federal gift or estate taxes.
 This amount is called the applicable exclusion amount because it is based on the amount protected by a credit against gift and estate taxes.
 The credit applies regardless of the identity, relationship, or citizenship of the persons or entities receiving your estate.
 If the value of your tentative taxable estate at your death exceeds your remaining applicable exclusion amount, estate tax may be due.

-“Portability” was retained in the 2017 Tax Act and continues to be an important exclusion tool.
+"Portability" was retained in the 2017 Tax Act and continues to be an important exclusion tool.
 Portability is the right of a surviving spouse to elect to carry over and use the remaining applicable exclusion amount of his or her deceased spouse at the death of the surviving spouse.
 Portability is also an important tool for obtaining a step-up in basis for income tax purposes.
-So, for 2018 until the end of 2025, a surviving spouse making the portability election could potentially have a total applicable exclusion amount of twice the individual applicable exclusion, or $22,400,000.
+So, for 2018 until the end of 2025, a surviving spouse making the portability election could potentially have a total applicable exclusion amount of twice the individual applicable exclusion, for 2021 that amount is $11,700,000 for each spouse for a total of $23,400,000.

 In order to make a portability election, the surviving spouse, personal representative of the deceased spouse's estate, or trustee of the deceased spouse's trust must make the election on a timely filed IRS Form 706, known as the Estate (and Generation-Skipping Transfer) Tax Return.
 To be timely filed, the Form 706 must be submitted to the IRS within 9 months of the deceased spouse's date of death, or within 15 months of the deceased spouse's date of death if a request for extension of the filing period is filed.
 A typical Form 706 requires the production of very detailed and accurate information regarding a deceased person's assets.
 However, Form 706 provides a much lower standard for reporting the value of a deceased person's assets if the only reason for the filing of the Form 706 is to make the portability election.
 If a portability election is made, the surviving spouse's applicable exclusion amount will include both the surviving spouse's exemption plus the amount of the deceased spouse's unused exclusion amount for which the portability election was made.
 Further, the portability election allows an increased income tax basis step up at the second death.
 The first-to-die's property does not use his or her exclusion.
 The amount of property passes by marital deduction and is included in estate of surviving spouse.
 As a result, the property receives a step up in basis along with surviving spouse's property